lycanknt/moonfang-chat/README.md

 It is **not intended** as a general-purpose chat overhaul module.

 ## Possible Tweaks
-- Apply setting for the role "Players" instead
+- Apply setting for the role "Players" instead of using specific user accounts.

 Replace the PATRON_IDS constant and isPatron(user) function with the below:
 ```